203: Jungle Goddess

 All this Pier 1 stuff coming at ya.
 Hey, look!
 Native collapsing furniture.

-Pier 1 Imports is a retail chain based in Fort Worth, Texas, specializing in imported furniture and home décor.
+Pier 1 Imports was a retail chain based in Fort Worth, Texas, specializing in imported furniture and home décor.
 Their products, while relatively inexpensive, are not noted for their durability.
-It was founded in 1962.
+It was founded in 1962; following the COVID pandemic, they turned to an online only business model.

 I will kill you!
 I will kill him.